Nyerguds/MobiusMapEditor/MANUAL.md

 * **ZoomToBoundsOnLoad**: Defaults to True.
 When enabled, causes the editor to zoom in to the map bounds when loading an existing map.
 * **RememberToolData**: Defaults to False.
 When enabled, the item selections and options on the tool windows will be remembered when opening a different map for the same game.
+* **AllowDeleteRoutePoints**: Defaults to False.
+When enabled, the Waypoints tool, when switched to Routes mode, will allow deleting waypoints of a route.
+This will not affect the Teamtype, though; it will jut clear a waypoint it refers to in its Orders list.
 * **MapScale**: Scaling multiplier for the size at which assets are rendered on the map.
 Scaling down the rendered map size will make the UI more responsive.
 Negative values will enable smooth scaling, which gives nicer graphics but will make the UI noticeable _less_ responsive.
 Defaults to 0.5.
 * **MapScaleClassic**: Scaling multiplier when using classic graphics.
 Defaults to 1.0.
 * **PreviewScale**: Scaling multiplier for the size at which assets are rendered on the preview tools.
 Negative values will enable smooth scaling, but this usually doesn't look good on the upscaled preview graphics.
 Defaults to 1.